btang01/distributedsoup/_posts/2025-02-01-it-aint-easy-being-mece.markdown

 ## **Financial Modeling Basics**
 In contrast, when a company generally makes an investment, they apply some financial tools or metrics to appraise whether or not something is worth pursuing.
 From buying a soccer team (don't do this[^4]), to purchasing a factory or acquiring another company, this is typically what is done.
 Here's a crash course from a business standpoint (and across my interactions from developers to managers to directors to VPs to the C-suite, something I've surprisingly never seen).
 Could be that I'm too low on the totem pole though.

 The first basic concepts are using **cost of equity** and **cost of debt** to come up with a **Weighted Average Cost of Capital (WACC)**.
 What the company needs to return from an investment to satisfy shareholders (those that bought shares of your company) is **cost of equity** and what they need to satisfy debtholders (those who lent you money) is **cost of debt**.
-The company should use both of those to calculate **WACC** or the hurdle rate, which is the average rate that the company should earn on any new project to figure out if you adding or destroying value.
+The company should use both of those to calculate **WACC** or the hurdle rate, which is the average rate that the company should earn on any new project to figure out if you are adding or destroying value.
 You can factor in taxes to make this even more accurate.

 $$
 WACC = \frac{E}{V} \cdot Re + \frac{D}{V} \cdot Rd \cdot (1 - Tc)